 For more information about the Fine Arts Collection at Luther Seminary, please contact Paul Daniels at firstname.lastname@example.org.

 Luther Seminary owns all rights to Working Preacher articles and commentaries, whether published online or in other electronic or print media.
 Any use or requests for permission to reprint (electronic or print) must be submitted to Working Preacher.

 If permission is granted, the original article/commentary should be published without substantial alteration and credit must be attributed to Working Preacher, as follows: Published on Luther Seminary's Working Preacher, used by permission.

 A copy (hard copy or electronic) of the reprint should be emailed to email@example.com.

 WorkingPreacher.org podcast episodes and videos are licensed under a Creative Commons Attribution- NonCommercial- NoDerivs 3.0 License.

-Copyright inquiries should be submitted to the Center for Biblical Preaching at email@example.com, 651-641-3508 or via mail to:
+Copyright inquiries should be submitted to Working Preacher at firstname.lastname@example.org, 651-641-3508 or via mail to:

 2481 Como Ave.